Skip to Main Content

 How to access LinkedIn Learning

 Access the full catalogue of courses by activating your Greenwich LinkedIn Learning account.
-If you don't have a LinkedIn account, we recommend you create one using your personal email address.
+You do not need a LinkedIn account to use LinkedIn Learning but it can be useful for building your CV and showing off your learning success.
+If you don't have a LinkedIn account, you can create one using your personal email address.
 You can then link your LinkedIn account to your LinkedIn Learning profile to receive personalised course recommendations based on your career goals and professional interests.

 To find out more about LinkedIn Learning and how it works, complete the How to Use LinkedIn Learning course.